Skip to content

 Both real API connections and mock endpoints for testing.

-Once the coding agent has generated the project files, it uses the ADK to push them back into Agent Studio.
+Once the files are generated, use the ADK to push them to Agent Studio.

 A new branch is created in the project so the generated work can be reviewed safely before anything goes live.